 Esteban’s countless compliments to Mercedes’ team chief and the move into Max Verstappen’s at the 2018 Brazilian Grand Prix prove that Ocon is very devoted to Toto Wolff, his patronize on sports.
 The other teams feared that a double agent would generate an espionage scandal or that their secrets would be leaked to the German team.

-In two and a half years of career, Ocon failed to win a podium, a front row start, a pole position, or a record, totaling only 136 points.
-Comparing to other riders of the same age group: Max Verstappen broke two records in his debut year and four more the following year, the same year he got a victory, five podiums and a start from the front row; Lance Stroll got a podium, three records, and a start from the front row in his debut year; Charles Leclerc did not achieve great results in his debut year, but a year later he has so far achieved two poles and five podiums.
-Remembering that in his debut year, Ocon was unable to score.
+In two and a half years of his career, Ocon failed to win a podium, a front row start, a pole position, or a record, totaling only 136 points.
+Comparing to other drivers of the same age group: Max Verstappen broke two records in his debut year and four more the following year, the same year he got a victory, five podiums and a start from the front row; Lance Stroll got a podium, three records, and a start from the front row in his debut year; Charles Leclerc did not achieve great results in his debut year, but a year later he has so far achieved two poles and five podiums.
+It is valid to remember that in his debut year, Ocon was unable to score.

 - Truth: Ocon’s choices earned him a bad name in the paddock

-During his career, Ocon’s choices, whether racing maneuvers or press statements (including their lack/delay), made Pérez look like an “impulsive driver who could even kill his teammate”, Stroll looks like “an evil capitalist who buys seats in Formula One” and Verstappen looks like “an uncontrolled brawler who assaults his opponents”.
-All these media figures eventually turned against Esteban, who in front of the other teams got the image of “a treacherous and incompetent driver who gets along with no one but Toto Wolff”.
-With such a reputation, it is difficult to get a seat in Formula 1 because the teams are not trusted.
+During his career, Ocon’s choices, whether racing maneuvers or press statements (including their lack/delay), made Pérez look like an “impulsive driver who could even kill his teammate,” Stroll looks like “an evil capitalist who buys seats in Formula One,” and Verstappen looks like “an uncontrolled brawler who assaults his opponents.”
+All these media figures eventually turned against Esteban, who, in front of the other teams, got the image of “a treacherous and incompetent driver who gets along with no one but Toto Wolff.”
+With such a reputation, it is difficult to get a seat in Formula One because the teams are not trusted.

 8- Comparisons between Ocon and Wehrlein

-Esteban Ocon entered Formula 1 with Manor in 2016.
+Esteban Ocon entered Formula One with Manor in 2016.
 He did not score points due to the poor performance of the car.
 In 2017 he was promoted to Force India, where he scored 18 times but finished the championship with 13 points less than his teammate Sergio Pérez, who won him in 2018 as well.
 No sponsors who could help the team’s accounts and underperforming his teammate were fired.
-In 2019 he was placed as the third driver of Mercedes by godfather Toto Wolff, who promised him a return to Formula 1 (earlier he would have promised Bottas’ seat).
+In 2019 he was placed as the third driver of Mercedes by godfather Toto Wolff, who promised him a return to Formula One (earlier, he would have promised Bottas’ seat).

 Esteban Ocon’s departure from Formula One in 2019 and his uncertainty for the future are the result of the poor choices the Spanish-French driver made during his career.
 Leaving gratitude to Toto Wolff in his head, Ocon handed his future into the hands of his godfather, who had failed to secure a vacancy for his other sponsor, Pascal Wehrlein.
 The lousy relationship with Sergio Pérez, the delay in helping longtime friend Lance Stroll as he suffered defamation, and move into Max Verstappen that allowed Lewis Hamilton to win at the 2018 Brazilian Grand Prix earned Esteban a tarnished reputation (double-loyal and victimhood) and distrust of the other teams (who opted to sign Daniel Ricciardo, Lando Norris, Alexander Albon, Daniil Kvyat, George Russell and Robert Kubica).
 His results were not enough to justify his deserving of the seat at Force Point, Force India’s heiress, and his choices set him apart from the rest of the grid.
 The image of an “excellent driver wronged by others” is just a media invention of malicious journalists whose interests focus more on defaming Pérez, Stroll, and Verstappen than on extolling Esteban’s great achievements in Formula One, which have so far not materialized.
 If Ocon has a chance to return to Formula One?
 Yes, but it will depend on the strategy adopted by Toto Wolff.
 At the moment, Ocon’s situation is almost identical to Wehrlein’s.